sergiy79/codecombat/Archmage-Home.md

 Hello [Archmages](http://codecombat.com/contribute/archmage)!
 Welcome to the developer wiki for CodeCombat.
 These documents are designed to give you everything you need to know, technical and non-technical, to dive into the project.
 If you see an opportunity to improve the docs, go ahead!
+## Beginners
+####1.
+Contact

+CodeCombat has a public HipChat room at [http://www.hipchat.com/g3plnOKqa](http://www.hipchat.com/g3plnOKqa), where we hang out when we're awake.
+Stop by, say hi, and ask a question any time.
+Although the core devs are asleep during the night (US Pacific time), there are usually a few other players awake.

+There's also an off-topic room at [http://www.hipchat.com/gaXOD7lQ8](http://www.hipchat.com/gaXOD7lQ8).

+You can also come to the [Discourse Forum](http://discourse.codecombat.com/) or check the [Main HipChat Room page](https://github.com/codecombat/codecombat/wiki/HipChat-Room)

+####2.
+Starting
+If you are new to coding, have a question, or something, you can go to the end of this file and check the FAQ.

+* You should get the  [[Developer Environment]].

+* You should check the [good-for-newbies issues](https://github.com/codecombat/codecombat/labels/good-for-newbies).
+You should easily do your first commit by [creating new Thang names](https://github.com/codecombat/codecombat/issues/53), [adding new tips for the loading screen](https://github.com/codecombat/codecombat/issues/710) or [adding documentation](https://github.com/codecombat/codecombat/issues/1237).

+* You should check all this wiki and understand how is CodeCombat organized.

+* You can also [fix different bugs](https://github.com/codecombat/codecombat/labels/bug) or give new ideas in the HipChat.

 ## Stuff Everyone Should Know